 Instruction to Editor: Please make the following changes for L24P220 in clause 9.42.2 (TGah Draft 1.2):

-An S1G AP may set the wakeup timer (Duration field) as the duration to a TBTT in the responding control frame (either NDP ACK or NDP Modified ACK frame) and treat the non-TIM STA as a TIM STA starting from the TBTT if the bit corresponding to the non-TIM STA in the traffic indication virtual bitmap is set to 1.
+An S1G AP may set the wakeup timer (Duration field) as the duration to a TBTT in the responding control frame (either NDP ACK or NDP Modified ACK frame) and treat the non-TIM STA as a TIM STA starting from the TBTT if the bit corresponding to the non-TIM STA in the traffic indication virtual bitmap is set to 1 and the STA indicates Temporary PS Mode Switch equal to 1 in the most recent transmitted frame that contains S1G capability element.
 After the amount of time that is equal to the Duration field value in the responding control frame from the S1G AP, the non-TIM S1G STA shall(#63) wake up to receive the beacon.
 Upon receiving the beacon, the non-TIM STA infers from the TIM element indicating that there is BU for it that it is treated as a TIM STA and operates as a TIM STA from then on, setting dot11NonTIMModeActivated to false and switching to TIM mode (see 10.2.2.2).
 The S1G STA returns to the non-TIM STA operation mode by setting dot11NonTIMModeActivated to true if the S1G AP indicates that there is no more data buffered for the S1G STA and the S1G STA indicates to the S1G AP that there is no more data to transmit.
 The S1G AP treats the S1G STA as a non-TIM STA if the STA indicates that there is no more data to transmit and the S1G AP indicates that there is no more data buffered for the STA. (#968)

+Instruction to Editor: Please add one capability bit into Figure 8-401df S1G Capabilities Info field: Temporary PS Mode Switch.

+Instruction to Editor: Please add the following into Table 8-191d—Subfields of the S1G Capabilities Info field.